article banner (priority)

 • Mutability makes it harder to reason about code.
 The state of an immutable element is clear, but a mutable state is much harder to comprehend.
 It is harder to reason about what its value is as it might change at any point; therefore, even though we might have checked a moment ago, it might have already changed.

 • A mutable state requires proper synchronization in multithreaded programs.
 Every mutation is a potential conflict.
+We will discuss this in more detail later in the next item.
+For now, let’s just say that it is hard to manage a shared state.

 • Mutable elements are harder to test.
 We need to test every possible state; the more mutability there is, the more states there are to check.
-Moreover, the number of states we need to test generally grows exponentially with the number of mutation points in the same object or file, as we need to test all combinations of possible states.
+Moreover, the number of states we need to test generally grows exponentially with the number of mutation points in the same object or file, as we need to consider all combinations of possible states.

 • When a state mutates, other classes often need to be notified about this change.
 For instance, when we add a mutable element to a sorted list, if this element changes, we need to sort this list again.